 “To prepare for peak seasons, we have established a new policy to increase our on-hand inventory levels by 25% at least 30 days before major sales events like Prime Day and Black Friday.
 Additionally, we have secured a secondary, backup carrier contract to manage overflow volume and prevent backlogs during these high-velocity periods.”

-By outlining these forward-thinking, long-term strategies, you're doing more than just asking for your account back.
-You're making a compelling business case that you are now a more reliable, professional, and valuable partner to Amazon than you were before the suspension.
+By outlining these forward-thinking, long-term strategies—backed by clear evidence and documentation—you’re doing more than just asking for your account back.
+You’re making a compelling business case that you are now a more reliable, professional, and valuable partner to Amazon than you were before the suspension.

 An Annotated Amazon Plan Of Action Late Shipment Example